Listed below are selected publications relating to SILO.

 - Jeffrey, S.J., Carter, J.O., Moodie, K.B. and Beswick, A.R.
 (2001).
 Using spatial interpolation to construct a comprehensive archive of Australian climate data, Environmental Modelling and Software, Vol 16/4, pp 309-330.
 DOI: 10.1016/S1364-8152(01)00008-1.

 This is the Patched Point Dataset and Data Drill primary reference.
 This article describes the interpolations of daily rainfall, temperature, radiation, evaporation and vapour pressure that have been used in the Data Drill and the Patched Point Dataset.
 An estimation of expected errors is included.
-An update (PDF, file unavailable, last updated file unavailable)* describes the reduction in errors achieved by interpolation improvements.
+An update (PDF, 18K, last updated 09:13AM, 24 June 2010)* describes the reduction in errors achieved by interpolation improvements.

 - SILO metadata are available in the Queensland Spatial Catalogue.